pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 `$ helm inspect values pega/pega > pega.yaml`

-2. Open the pega.yaml file in a text editor and update the following parameters in the chart based on your PKS requirements:
+2. Use a text editor to open the pega.yaml file and update the following parameters in the chart based on your PKS requirements:

 | Chart parameter name    | Purpose                                   | Your setting |
 |-------------------------|-------------------------------------------|--------------|